About Epilepsy

 What are the chances of dying from SUDEP?

 The risk remains uncertain, and more research is badly needed.
-It has been estimated that fewer than One in 1,000 people with epilepsy will die of SUDEP each year.
+It has been estimated that approximately one in 1,000 people with epilepsy will die of SUDEP each year.

 However, the true number of deaths due to SUDEP is unknown and is likely higher than these estimates.
 This is primarily because: